Medicine has changed beyond recognition in the last 2,000 years. So why should we still care what the ancient Greeks thought of Western medicine?

 3. Treatments go in and out of fashion

 Medicine isn’t some linear process in which we move steadily towards “The Truth.”
 It has its ups and downs, and new discoveries don’t always catch on.
 Human dissection as a way of finding out how the body works was carried out in the third century BC but was then abandoned for hundreds of years.
 With this in mind, we can study why particular methods of treatment are adopted or resisted.

 Roman medicine seems to have been a simple, home-based approach with the head of the family collecting and applying remedies.
 When Greek medicine began to take over in Rome, it was not an instant success: a story about an early Greek doctor in Rome labels him “The Butcher.”

 Greek medicine’s eventual triumph was not because it was “better.”
 It may have been the appeal of a fashionable practice—or because it was based outside the family.
 Or it may have been due to the fact it had explanations attached rather than relying entirely on trust in authority.

 4. We all want to know “why?”

-Once we know “why”, we can find out what to do to get better.
-Ancient medicine suggests that putting the blame only on the patient won’t help, something modern medicine is just starting to realise.
+Once we know “why,” we can find out what to do to heal.
+Ancient medicine suggests that putting the blame only on the patient won’t help.
+This is something modern medicine is just starting to realize.
 People are more likely to have a positive attitude if they can look to a “why?” that’s outside themselves.

 5. We don’t know everything